Families and researchers talk about how to make sure the child understands and is comfortable with the research process.

-One thing researchers have found is that often children in clinical studies were more willing and more interested in participating in future research to help other kids.
+One thing researchers have found is that children in clinical studies are often interested in participating in future research to help other kids.
 They understand that it is a charitable activity.

 Whatever their point of view is, find out.
 More than likely, they'll have a lot to say.